Staking smart contract

 The contract does NOT need to be payable for it to receive payments on endpoint calls.
 The payable flag at contract level is only for receiving payments without endpoint invocation.

-Now, it's time to add an implementation for the function.
 We need to see how much a user paid, and save their staking information in storage.
-We end up with this code:

 #![no_std]